Our Mission

 A data-driven (using predictive analytics) response in counter-terrorism medicine can be achieved.
 We now know that demand for medical and mental health care can exceed resources after a terrorist event.
 It's essential to prepare for and respond to the psychological effects of terrorism to protect the health and well-being of citizens.

-Responding to chemical weapons and other damaging weapons
+Advancing research in the response to chemical weapons and other damaging weapons

 Counter-terrorism medicine research and discussion topics include how to respond to chemical weapons, cluster munitions, and other damaging weapons encountered in a civilian setting.

-Predicting infrequent events is difficult, so risk assessment is best done on a case-by-case basis.
 Education and research remain crucial in improving the healthcare response to such events.